 14. Ride my bike 2-3 times a week.

-Achieved in the month of April, on Dubbo holidays.
+Achieved in April, on Dubbo holidays.
 (We rode our bikes during a 3-day visit to the Western Plains Zoo.)

 15. Buy a widescreen TV.